 She has also written several articles for specialized magazines and catalogs (Art OnCuba, ArteCubano, Arte x Exelencias, et al); and has provided art expertise and commentary for local and national media including CNN, the Washington Post, the Spanish newspaper ABC, among others.
 She has given lectures on Cuban Printing (her main subject of research), the Cuban Art Market, The New Generation of Emerging Cuban Artists, Cuba Neoclassical Architecture, Mesoamerican Cultures, et al.

 Going forward, Azcuy serves as the co-creator of Next Art Project space for management and promotion of the Cuban Art (2016), a platform that has created content for more than 20 events.
-She is currently involved in several projects among them the documentary Cuban Ingenuity; a Catalog about 60 Cuban artists; a solo exhibition of the artist Osmeivy Ortega; and a solo exhibition of the artist Lisandra Ramirez.
-She has been working with The Cuban Arts Group since 2016, collaborating in more than 12 art exhibits and events.
+She is currently involved in several projects among them the art book “Hybrid of a Chrysler.
+A Provocation to Fly” in collaboration with artist Esterio Segura.
+She has been working with The Cuban Arts Group since 2016, collaborating in more than 15 art exhibits and events.